srl-labs/clabernetes/README.md

 - [Helm](https://helm.sh/docs/intro/install/) to install the clabernetes CRDs.
 - [jq](https://jqlang.github.io/jq/download/) to support kube-vip load balancer installation.
 - The ability to run privileged pods in your cluster.
-- A load balancer in your cluster if you want to expose nodes "directly".
+- (optional) A load balancer in your cluster if you want to expose nodes "directly".
 - Sufficient privileges to install the controller.

 ## Installation